CardForest/master-class/docs/change-control.md

 );
 ```

-Additionally, we have the `M.Mutator` type, which is used to declare any state changing method
+Additionally, when we can declare an object methods that may introduce mutations

 ```js
 myInstance = M({